ItalyStrap/cache/README.md

 The data you can save can be anything that is supported by the [Serialization API](https://developer.wordpress.org/reference/functions/maybe_serialize/).
 In short, you can save any scalar value, array, object.

-### Moving from Version 1 to Version 2

-The first important thing is from the version 2 you need to pass the driver to the constructor of the class you want to use.

-`SimpleCache` and `Pool` are the two classes that need the driver to be passed to the constructor.

-The driver is an object wrapper for the WordPress Transient API and the WordPress Object Cache API.

-Below in the documentation you will find the name of the drivers that you can use.

-The second important thing is that the driver must implement the `CacheInterface` from [Cache API](https://github.com/ItalyStrap/storage), this way if you need to create your own driver you can do it simply by implementing the interface.

-### Why the needs of an Expiration object?

-The expiration object is used to set the expiration time of the cache.

-Because I want to be as close as possible to the PSR-16 and PSR-6 specifications, I have created an object that is responsible for setting the expiration time, this way I can reuse the same logic across all PSR-16 and PSR-6 implementations and I didn't need to create more methods that are not in the specifications.

 ### Common usage with the Pool cache